Post-Exposure Prophylaxis ( PEP ) Guidelines - Community Exposure to Possible HIV

 IV) In patients with ≥CKD Grade 3 renal impairment Tenofovir DF should not be used.
 An alternative regimen should be discussed with the GUM/ID Specialist Trainee on-call.
 If the standard regimen is not being used due to renal impairment then the standard starter pack cannot be prescribed.
 If during opening hours, a prescription can be taken to outpatient pharmacy.
 If out of hours the on-call pharmacist will need to be contacted.

-V) Return from abroad with a PEP regime different from UK prescription: Patients can some times present requesting review or further prescription of PEP after being commenced abroad.
-If the regime is different from that normally prescribed in the UK, contact the GUM/ID Specialist Trainee on-call for advice or direct to Merrion clinic in opening hours.
+V) Return from abroad with a PEP regime different from UK prescription: Patients can sometimes present requesting review or further prescription of PEP after being commenced abroad.
+If the regime is different from that normally prescribed in the UK, contact the GUM/ID Specialist Trainee on-call for advice or direct to Leeds Sexual health in opening hours.

-I) Patients should be aware that there is no guarantee that PEP will work and that it should not be considered to be an alternative to safer sex practices.
-Patients who present repeatedly requesting PEP must be referred to Leeds Sexual Health and in some cases PEP may be refused.
-Such individuals will require intensive counselling regarding safer sex practices.
+- There is no guarantee that PEP will prevent seroconversion to HIV, and that it should not be considered to be an alternative to safer sex practices.
+Patients who present repeatedly requesting PEP should be referred to Leeds Sexual Health for information about alternatives available including PrEP.

 - PEP may occasionally cause problems such as abnormalities in liver/kidney function.
-For this reason blood tests are taken before starting and during PEP to look for any potential complications associated with the treatment.
-All of these problems settle down after stopping PEP.
+For this reason blood tests are taken before starting PEP to look for any potential complications associated with the treatment.

-All patients should be given the following PEP information leaflet.
+All patients should be given the LSH PEP information leaflet.

 |Target patient group:|